 Children often get an earache.
 Specific treatment may or may not be needed.
 It's best to check with your healthcare provider.
-Ear pain can be caused by a problem in the outer or middle ear, or even someplace else, such as an infected throat.
+Ear pain can be caused by a problem in the outer or middle ear.
+Or it can be someplace else, such as an infected throat.
 Usually, outer ear problems don't cause fever, but this isn't always the case.
-Use the checklist below to help you determine if the problem is with the outer ear.
+Use the checklist below to help you figure out if the problem is with the outer ear.

-Outer ear problems occur in the area between the auricle (external part of the ear) and the eardrum (the thin sheet of tissue that passes sound waves between the outer and middle ear).
-These problems are often due to excess wax buildup or infection.
+Outer ear problems occur in the area between the external part of the ear (auricle) and the eardrum.
+The eardrum is the thin sheet of tissue that passes sound waves between the outer and middle ear.
+These problems are often because of excess earwax buildup or infection.

 My child’s outer ear aches or feels blocked.